bryanapperson/blog/content/musings/an-introduction-to-mathematics.md

 +++
-title = "An Introduction to Mathematics" description = "Alfred North Whitehead's An Introduction to Mathematics takes us on a journey of broad strokes, one that traverses the history, notation, and application of mathematical fields." date = "2020-02-16 02:20:00" year = 1911 tags = ['mathematics', 'quantity', 'space', 'time', 'mechanics']
+title = "An Introduction to Mathematics" description = "Analysis of An Introduction to Mathematics, a 1911 treatise on the discipline." date = "2020-02-16 02:20:00" year = 1911 tags = ['mathematics', 'quantity', 'space', 'time', 'mechanics']